delight-im/Knowledge/Software Development.md

  * If you care about internationalization, *always* use a single field for people's names only.
 Do *not* distinguish between given name and family name, or you'll also have to take care of father's name, mother's name and clan name, as well as all combinations.
  * Traits are "language-assisted copy and paste" or "interfaces with implementation" (but actually "implementation only").
  * "90 days is the length of one quarter.
 That's how far you can reasonably think and plan ahead when you're in hyper-growth.
 And there's a question you have to ask yourself at the start of every quarter: What would be stupid for us not to do in the next 90 days? [...]
 This shouldn't be a competition for how many ideas people can think up.
 The person evangelizing for an idea has to truly believe it is vital for the company right now."
 (Tom Conrad)
+ * "The more tied components are to each other, the less reusable they will be, and the more difficult it becomes to make changes to one without accidentally affecting another."
+(Rebecca Murphey)
+ * "The secret to building large apps is never build large apps.
+Break your applications into small pieces.
+Then, assemble those testable, bite-sized pieces into your big application."
+(Justin Meyer)

 ## Charsets and Encodings